johnmichael-kane/JMs-Daily-Needs/README.md

 ..User Defined noise
 ...Plays NOISE for each of them, seperate ones

+### Music
+.organize albums
+..add albums
+..create designs
+..User-Based design, make it like a collage of some sorts

 ### Login
 - Create account functionality
 - Login Page